ATTEND SENIOR COLLEGE

 Senior College is run by a committee of retired UI faculty and staff members.
 The volunteer committee works in cooperation with the Association of Emeritus Faculty and the University of Iowa Retirees Association and contracts with the UI Center for Advancement to host this webpage and handle registration.

-Fourteen different courses are being offered during the fall semester.
+Twelve different courses are being offered during the spring semester.
 Courses typically meet for four 2-hour sessions for a $30 fee.

 Please review all courses before registering.
 Detailed information about each course and instructor can be found by clicking on the "More" arrow in the gray box.
 After you register, you will receive a confirmation email within 24 hours.